- About Us

 - CMT Timeline

 The Family Restoration Fund (FRF) is managed by the Trust with funding from the Department of Health & Social Care (DHSC) as part of the UK Government's support to former Child Migrants and their families.

-The Family Restoration Fund (FRF) is a UK government funded programme.
-It will help to reunite former child migrants with their families so that they can build relationships, be involved in significant family events or urgently visit relatives in times of crisis such as serious illness or death.
-Its funding is provided by the Department of Health as part of the UK government's package of support to former child migrants and their families.
+The Fund helps to reunite former Child Migrants with their families so that they can build relationships, be involved in significant family events or urgently visit relatives in times of crisis, such as serious illness or death.

-The Fund is open to any former child migrant sent before 1970 from England, Northern Ireland, Scotland or Wales as part of child migration schemes.
+It is open to any former Child Migrant sent before December 1970 from England, Northern Ireland, Scotland or Wales as part of child migration schemes.
 To apply, you must have been sent without a parent when you were below school leaving age to Australia, Canada, New Zealand or Rhodesia by a voluntary care agency or local authority.
-You must also be able to demonstrate a need to build or develop family relationships, be involved in significant family events like weddings or funerals, or travel urgently due to a family crisis such as a serious illness.
+You must also demonstrate a need to build or develop family relationships, be involved in significant family events like weddings or funerals, or travel urgently due to a family crisis such as a serious illness.

-For advice about the Family Restoration Fund or help to complete the application form, please contact the Child Migrants Trust's offices listed here or send an email to us on email@example.com
+For advice about the Fund or help to complete the application form, please contact the Child Migrants Trust's offices listed here or email us on firstname.lastname@example.org